 Centipedes range from 1/8 – 6 inches in size.

 Centipedes have long, flattened bodies with many legs protruding from their bodies.
-They have long antennae by their head.
+They have long antennae on their head.

 Are centipedes harmful?

-Centipedes in the Vancouver/Portland metro area are generally not harmful to humans.
+Centipedes in the Vancouver/Portland metro area generally do not harm humans.
 They do not carry disease.

 Bed Bug Description